lovkrisz/Laravel-Docker/README.md

 1. Clone this project and create src and mysql folder
 2. run docker-compose up -d --build
+3. place your Laravel project to the src folder or create a new project with docker-compose run --rm composer create-project laravel/laravel .
-3. in your .env file change DB_CONNECTION to mysql and DB_HOST to mysql
+4. in your .env file change DB_CONNECTION to mysql and DB_HOST to mysql

 # Composer